uwcc/23.MDDN342_DataMappings/README.md

-## 2021 MDDN342 Assignment 3: Data Mappings
+## 2023 MDDN342 Assignment 3: Data Mappings

 REPLACE ALL TEXT IN THIS FILE

-This README should be used to document your design process.
+This README should be used to document your design.